Renfe Feve: Commuter services

-The Bilbao area has a line running from Bilbao's Concordia station to the large town of Balmaseda, calling at local villages and settlements on its way through Biscay, as well as the main towns of Basurto, Sodupe, Aranguren, and Zalla.
+The Bilbao area has a line running from Bilbao's Concordia station to the town of Balmaseda, calling at local villages and settlements on its way through Biscay, as well as the main towns of Sodupe, Aranguren, and Zalla.

 Two commuter lines begin at Santander railway station and terminate at Liérganes and Cabezón de la Sal.

-In southern Spain, Renfe Feve operates the historic Cartagena-Los Nietos Line.
+In southern Spain, Renfe Feve operates the historic Cartagena–Los Nietos line.